Types of Vending Machines for Your Business

 Snack Vending Machines

-These office vending machines are ideal for keeping clients satisfied during breaks or whenever they're feeling peckish while working on your premises.
-Popular snacks include candy bars, chips, and chocolates.
-Machines that specialize in one kind of snack are also available (e.g., cookie and chip machines).
+Popular snack items include candy bars, chips, and chocolates.
+Machines specializing in one kind of snack are also available (e.g., cookie and chip machines).

 Coffee Vending Machines